ahme-dev/htswap/README.md

 - **Dynamic Content**: Content on the page will be swapped dynamically, without reloading
 - **History Support**: Browser back/forward buttons will work seamlessly, without reloading
-- **Opt-Out Enhancement**: Anchors and forms can be opted out by a single attribute
+- **Progressive Enhancement**: Anchors and forms can be opted opted in by a single attribute
 - **Loading States**: Loading state can be styled through `aria-busy="true"`
 - **NoJS Usable**: If JS is turned off, your anchors and forms will work as normal